 The status of the Baltic Sea marine environment in terms of contamination by hazardous substances is assessed using several core indicators.
 Each indicator focuses on one important aspect of the complex issue.
-In addition to providing an indicator-based evaluation of the status of the Baltic Sea in terms of concentrations of PCB, dioxin and furan in the marine environment, this indicator along with the other hazardous substances core indicators is used to develop an overall assessment of contamination status.
+In addition to providing an indicator-based evaluation of the status of the Baltic Sea in terms of concentrations of PCBs, dioxins and furans in the marine environment, this indicator along with the other hazardous substances core indicators is used to develop an overall assessment of contamination status.